This post may contain affiliate links.

-As you can see, our RV camping expenses have ebbed and flowed over the years, depending on our destinations, travel pace and style.
-Which is why it’s great that this 6 year overview gives a more comprehensive sense of how much (or little) RV camping can cost.
-It all depends on the variables we listed in the beginning of this article.
+As you can see, our RV camping expenses have ebbed and flowed over the years, depending on our destinations, travel pace, and style.
+This is why it’s great that this 6-year overview gives a more comprehensive sense of how much (or little) RV camping can cost.
+It all depends on the variables we listed at the beginning of this article.

 When considering what your RV camping budget might be, do keep in mind that:

 - Prices change – many campground memberships and nightly camping fees have increased over the years

 - As RVing becomes more popular, securing campground reservations – especially in the always popular national and state parks – is becoming more difficult (but not impossible)

 - Patience and flexibility, as always, remain key